If I Ran the Zoo!

 My research interests center on the cognitive mechanisms involved in foraging behaviour.
 A major focus of the work is on spatial memory - how do animals remember where they have been?
 How do animals encode and use complex information about their environments?
 I am also interested in the types of strategies animals use while foraging, and am looking at social foraging in several primate species.
 Practical applications of this work include increasing the psychological well-being of captive zoo animals through behavioural enrichment and improved habitat design.

-Mr. Dolf DeJong - Mr. DeJong comes to Toronto Zoo from the Vancouver Aquarium Marine Science Centre (VAMSC) where he began his career as the Vice-President, Conservation and Education, in June 2012 and was then appointed Vice President and General Manager of VAMSC in June 2016.
+Mr. Dolf DeJong - Mr. DeJong is the CEO of the Toronto Zoo.
+He comes to Toronto Zoo from the Vancouver Aquarium Marine Science Centre (VAMSC) where he began his career as the Vice-President, Conservation and Education, in June 2012 and was then appointed Vice President and General Manager of VAMSC in June 2016.

 In addition to his employment at the VAMSC, Mr. DeJong has previously worked at the Royal Botanical Gardens (RBG) in Hamilton as the Director of Biodiversity Programs, at Conservation Halton as the Park Area Manager, and with Ontario Parks, as an Assistant Park Superintendent at Bronte Creek, Presqu’ile and Ferris Provincial Parks.
 He has also worked as a Natural Heritage Education (NHE) Leader and Interpreter at Presqu’ile Provincial Park.
 Mr. DeJong has a Masters of Environmental Studies from Wilfred Laurier University, a Bachelor of Education from the University of Toronto and a Bachelor of Science (Honours) from Brock University.